 Earning Potential and Advancement

 Most bank sales consultants start off with a salary position with the potential earn more on commissions as they acquire more clients.
-According to the U.S. Bureau of Labor Statistics (BLS), national competition for these jobs is expected to be fierce from 2014 to 2024; however, applicants with an aggressive sales record and excellent customer service will fare better in employment opportunities available to them during their first years (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), national competition for these jobs is expected to be fierce from 2018 to 2028; however, applicants with an aggressive sales record and excellent customer service will fare better in employment opportunities available to them during their first years (www.bls.gov).
 The BLS also notes that advancement within the industry can occur with experience, but for many management positions employers seek out candidates with a combination of experience and additional education, such as a Master of Business Administration (MBA).
-The projected employment growth for securities, commodities and financial service sales agents is 10% from 2014 to 2024, according to the BLS.
-The same source published the median annual salary earned by these professionals as $71,550 in May 2015.
+The projected employment growth for securities, commodities and financial service sales agents is an average rate of 4% from 2018 to 2028, according to the BLS.
+The same source published the median annual salary earned by these professionals as $64,120 in May 2018.

 Educational and Licensure Requirements